Sanitarium (video game): Plot

 After a car accident knocks him unconscious, a man awakens from a coma, his face fully bandaged, to find that he has been admitted to a dilapidated sanitarium and that he cannot remember who he is or where he came from, or how he came to be there.
-His fellow inmates seem to know him simply as "Max".
+He gradually remembers his first name, Max.

-As he delves deeper into the asylum's corridors in search of answers, Max finds himself transported to various obscure and otherworldly locations: a small town inhabited only by malformed children and overseen by a malevolent alien entity known only as "Mother", a demented circus surrounded by an endless ocean and terrorized by a squid-like individual, an alien hive overrun by cyborg insects, and an Aztec village devastated by the return of the god Quetzalcoatl.
+As he delves into the asylum's corridors in search of answers, Max finds himself transported to various obscure and otherworldly locations: a town inhabited only by malformed children and overseen by a malevolent alien entity known as "Mother", a demented circus surrounded by an endless ocean and terrorized by a squid-like individual, an alien hive populated by cyborg insects, and an Aztec village devastated by the return of the god Quetzalcoatl.
+Max himself is often subsumed into a different identity in these locations, such as Sarah, his younger sister who died in childhood from a disease, and Grimwall, the four-armed Cylopsian hero of a favorite comic book.
 Between each episode, Max returns to the asylum grounds, blending real and unreal, each time closer to regaining his memory and unraveling the truth surrounding the mysterious Dr. Morgan, head of the asylum.
-He remembers the death of his younger sister Sarah years ago and the real reason behind his institutionalization.
-It is revealed that Max was working on a cure for a deadly disease, but his rival, Jacob Morgan, didn't like this.
-He sabotaged Max's car and caused him to have an accident.
-Max is in a coma, trapped in a dreamworld.
-He must wake up and expose Dr. Morgan's crimes.
+He confronts his feelings of guilt surrounding the death of Sarah and his drive to save other children.